jewel/clearskies/protocol/core.md

 sending it.
 If this is done, the SHA256 of the passphrase should be taken one million times.
 This 256-bit hash is considered the access code, and its SHA256 is the access ID.

+Long-lived access codes are spread to other nodes with the same (or higher) level of access so that the sharing node does not have to stay online.

 Access code UI